DannGlenn/Pong/README.md

 No installation required,
 Runs on vanilla Javascript + HTML.

-Simply run by opening index.html
+Simply run index.html via any local or public server
 ## How to play

 Designed for 2 players local multiplayer (or Couch multiplayer)